 After that, it is ready to be gifted or enjoyed.
 It is up to you.
 A word of caution with the corking and storage process, though.
 Make sure fermentation is completely finished before corking the bottles.
 Also, do not store in a warm location either.
 Either or both of these mistakes could cause your bottles to become small explosives.

-So now that you know two methods of making dandelion wine, you are ready for most any occasion.
+Now that you know 2 methods of making dandelion wine, you are ready for almost any occasion.
 This would be something unique to pull out for a family gathering.
 It also would make great house warming gifts.
 Or a great addition inside gift baskets for the holidays.